Resistance Band Exercises

 We lose 2.25 kg of muscle every decade after age 30.
 The number of muscle fibres declines with age.
 From age 30 to age 70 we can lose more than 25% of strength fibres..
 Resistance exercise can slow down or even reverse this process.

 Pilates studio equipment is resistance equipment.
 The reformer, cadillac, and the wunda chair, all use systems of pulleys and springs to create resistance.

 If you prefer, small inexpensive equipment such as the magic circle and

-are fantastic.
+Stability Ball, are fantastic.
 This page however, is devoted to resistance band exercises which will help provide you with an excellent fitness regime.

-BELOW you have access to our online Correct Posture Test which will help you to discover exactly what stretches will be of benefit to you.
-This is available when you receive for our monthly newsletter.
 The NEWSLETTER, (called NEWSY PILATES STUFF), provides useful illustrated information about exercises and stretches, a little bit of gossip, and video stretches - and of course it's FREE.
 The form below is a simple one and requires little time to complete.

 Over 50?
-You'll find heaps of great FREE 2-minute videos to help with your exercise routine with full instructions to help you along the way..
+Check out our FREE 2-minute videos to help with your exercise regime..
 Click here:

-Check out our full body workout DVDs - you're sure to find one that is just right for you.
+Check out our collection of DVDs - you're sure to find one that is just right for you.
 There are 4: Core Strength Exercises, Stability Ball Exercises, Resistance Band Exercises & Stretching Exercises.
 Click: